2 Measuring weight

 The child is likely to remain calm when held in the mother’s arms for weighing.

-3.1.2 General use, care and maintenance of SECA tared scales
+2.1.2 General use, care and maintenance of SECA tared scales

 - Place the scale on a hard, level surface (wood, concrete, or firm earth).
 Soft or uneven surfaces may cause small errors in weighing.
-It is therefore advisable that each survey team are provided with a wooden plank that can be laid on top of unlevel ground as a way to even out the surface.
+It is therefore advisable that each survey team are provided with a wooden plank that can be laid on top of unlevel ground as a way to even out the surface (Figure 2.4).
 The plank should be big enough to cover a reasonable surface and sturdy enough to carry the weight of the scale and those being weighed.

 The scale will not function correctly if it becomes too warm.
 It is best to use the scale in the shade, or indoors.
 If the scale becomes hot and does not work correctly, place it in a cooler area and wait 15 minutes before using again.